redcross/dcsops/CONTRIBUTING.md

 the change, then the best thing to do is put it into a PR so it can go through the regular review process.

+### Keep Master Deployable

+As implied by the "Deployment" section in [INSTALL.md](INSTALL.md), the tip (HEAD) of the `master` branch should always be deployable.

+Development work should be done on branches, as described in the next section, and merged to `master` only when it is ready and passing all tests.

 ### Branching and Branch Names

-We try to do development on lightweight branches, with each branch encapsulating one logical changeset (that is, one group of related commits).
+We do development on lightweight branches, with each branch encapsulating one logical changeset (that is, one group of related commits).
 Please try to keep changesets small and well-bounded: a branch should usually be short-lived, and should be turned into a PR,